Zingerman’s Ginger Scones

 Use a fork to push the dry ingredients from the sides into the well:

 Knead the dough gently by hand about 6-8 times, making sure not to overdo it.
+You can do this either on a lightly floured surface or in the bowl.

-Split the dough in half, and roll each half into a ball.
 The ball doesn’t need to be perfect, and remember that any additional kneading you do will make the scones tougher.

 By the way, since I get asked all the time, this is the baking mat pictured above (affiliate) that has the diameter measurements labeled.
 It’s really helpful whenever I bake!

 Repeat with the remaining dough, then place all the scone triangles on a parchment paper-lined half sheet pan.
+Though parchment is preferred, you can make a prepared baking sheet by greasing with butter or using a silicone mat.

 They’re now ready to be enjoyed, either warm out of the oven, or at room temperature.

 If you want an even fluffier and softer scone, try my popular English Style Scones.
+They are my favorite of all my scone recipes on this site.

 I also have savory Bacon Cheddar Scallion Scones, Cheddar Chive Scones, and sweet Maple Scones.
-Enjoy!

 More Breakfast Baked Goods: